silvncr/qrs/README.md

-> Works on Python 3.12.0 and above.
+> Works on Python 3.8 and above.
 Tested on Windows 10.

 ## Summary

 Tool for *Quarrel* by *Denki Games* (released on *iOS* in 2011 and *Xbox Live Arcade* in 2012).

+Provides word game-related tools, and can be configured with custom settings, letter scores, and wordlists.

 ## How to use (with `quarrel-solver`)

 Install the `quarrel-solver` library to use all functionality in your own projects.

+> Remember to always use the latest version, as not all bugfixes are documented!

 ```sh
 $ py -m pip install --upgrade quarrel-solver